Typhoon Krathon shuts parts of Taiwan for a third day as it nears the island with extreme rains

 The typhoon has brought Kaohsiung, a city of 2.7 million people, to a standstill for the past three days.
 Stores and restaurants have been shuttered, and residents kept away from markets and harbors.
 All domestic flights have been grounded for the past two days.

+Many residents woke up Thursday to mobile phone alerts urging them to take shelter from fierce winds of up to 134 kph (83 mph), with gusts of more than 166 kph (103 mph).
+The weather administration posted a Facebook message warning Kaohsiung and Pingtung County residents to not go outside when the eye of the storm passes above their area and the weather calms briefly, because the winds and storms will pick up again afterward.

-Storms attributed to Krathon injured more than 100 people in southern and southeastern areas of the island, according to Taiwan’s emergency response agency.
+Weather-related events attributed to Krathon injured at least 123 people around the island, according to Taiwan’s fire department.
 Two people died — one after driving into fallen rocks on the road in the southeastern Taitung county, and the other while trimming tree branches in the city of Hualien.
 Two others remained missing.

 Thousands were evacuated from areas vulnerable to mudslides and landslides.
 Almost 40,000 troops were on standby to help with rescue efforts.

-The typhoon on Monday lashed northern Philippine islands, where four people were killed and at least 5,000 were displaced, officials said.
+On Monday, the typhoon lashed northern Philippine islands, where four people were killed and at least 5,000 were displaced, officials said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.